 become a reality, the future of aquaculture, coastal infrastructure, coastal ecosystems and freshwater availability in Bangladesh is stark.

-Ahsan and colleagues write what this projected scenario would mean for Bangladesh: ‘According to United Nations Framework on Climate Change with 1 meter of Sea Level Rise (SLR), approximately 15 million people, or 11% of the total coastal
+Ahsan and colleagues wrote what this projected scenario would mean for Bangladesh: ‘According to United Nations Framework on Climate Change with 1 metre of Sea Level Rise (SLR), approximately 15 million people, or 11% of the total coastal

 region population, and 17,000 kilometres squared, or 18% of arable land, will be permanently submerged.
 Associated with this loss of land, 60% of the total population will be affected by flash floods.’